markbernard/reader-server/README.md

  - reader-server.service - is the main rest server to feed data to the front end
  - reader-updater.service - runs 1 update per hour to get the latest feeds for all subscriptions

+The server is written in Typescript on Node JS.
+Installing the DEB package will install the required Node libraries.